abhiram-ar/webRTC-from-scratch-to-scale/README.md

 ### Stun (Session Traversal Utilities for NAT)

-##### NAT - Network Address Translation
+#### NAT - Network Address Translation

 - There are limited IPs in the world (that's why we have common public IPs for hotels, hostels, college etc.)
 - Because of this webRTC discovery becomes difficult i.e. when peer-1 tries to connect to another peer-2, peer-1 sees the public IP peer-2 not the actual IP address of peer-2

-STUN solves the problem of webRTC discovery google has a free STUN server : [link](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/) - useful for debugging webRTC peers
+STUN solves the problem of webRTC discovery
 <img src="./assets/STUN servers.png" alt="STUN server architecture" style="width:" />

+Google has a free STUN server : [link](https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/) - useful for debugging webRTC peers

 ### ICE (Interactive Connectivity Establishment) candidates